-In rare cases -- one in 20,000 -- macular degeneration is diagnosed in children and teenagers.
-Of those cases, the most common cause is Stargardt disease, named for Karl Stargardt, German ophthalmologist who first reported a case in his practice in 1901.
+In rare cases--one in 20,000--macular degeneration is diagnosed in children and teenagers.
+Of those cases, the most common cause is Stargardt disease, named for Karl Stargardt, a German ophthalmologist who first reported a case in his practice in 1901.

-Stargardt affects both eyes, and develops sometime between the ages of six and 20, when kids notice difficulties in reading or adapting to bright light.
+Sometimes called Stargardt’s disease, Stargardt affects both eyes and develops sometime between the ages of six and twenty, when kids notice difficulties in reading or adapting to bright light.
 The cause and treatments of the disease in young people are different from those of Age-related Macular Degeneration.
 Stargardt disease is the result of a gene called ABCA4 and is usually a recessive trait.
 When both parents carry the ABCA4 mutation, there is a 25 percent chance their children will have Stargardt disease.

 ABCA4 is essentially a piece of genetic coding which tells the body to produce a protein which blocks normal transportation of food and waste to the retina's photoreceptor cells.
 Flecks of lipofuscin – waste deposits – build up in the retinal pigment epithelium (RPE), which is the nutritional support layer for the rods and cones of the retina.
 The RPE and the rods and cones break down in the presence of these waste deposits.

 Stargardt disease, like other forms of macular degeneration, does not have a cure yet.
 It is sometimes treated with intraocular injections of anti-VEGF drugs, similar to "wet" Age-related Macular Degeneration treatments, if there is the proliferation or leakage of blood vessels.
-Nutrition and eye protection (especially sunglasses which block UV A and B and blue light) may have a beneficial effect on the progression of this disease.
+Nutrition and eye protection (especially sunglasses which block UV A and B and blue light) may delay the progression of this disease.
 When vision begins to change – whether that is in the teen years or the twenties – vision aids become essential, maximizing the use of peripheral vision.

 Note that excessive amounts of Vitamin A – which is usually considered a good nutrient for the eyes – can actually be toxic to the eyes in people with Stargardt disease because the vitamin is not metabolized by cells in the eye.
 Check with a health practitioner about nutrition.